crappistmartin/crappistmartin.github.io/source/_posts/2015-04-15-saturday-18th-april.md

 ## Elmington

-## Aylesbury estate planning applications to be decided this week
+## Aylesbury redevelopment - day of decision

 The planning applications for the redevelopment of the Aylesbury estate are to be considered by Southwark council's planning commitee on Thursday.
+Officers recommend that approval be granted - their report can be found here.

 ## We don't have any social rented properties here" (Notting Hill Housing spokesperson).